| Cinemania Interview: Kenneth Branagh

 to some extent there might be some interest in a shorter version

 from people who've seen the long version.
+Really?
+Why?
+Somebody made the point that

 on a plane from, say, Seattle to Chicago, you'd have to circle